 - We do recognize that students and parents may disagree with decisions that are made relative to discipline matters or other school-related concerns.
 All students and their parents have the right to be given due process in order to express their complaints and grievances.
 A grievance procedure is in place to offer an orderly process to resolve the complaints and grievances of the student.
 It is recommended that parents do not call school officials at their homes because they do not have the documented materials that are necessary to evaluate the student's grievance.
-The following represents the procedure to follow for a grievance or complaint: - The parent or guardian should contact the school office in order to set up a conference with the person who made the decision in question. - o If the matter remains unresolved, the student or the parent or guardian may bring that matter before the principal. - If the matter still remains unresolved, it may be brought to the superintendent in writing to request a hearing before the district's disciplinary hearing committee which meets the 1st Wednesday of each month. - o Complaints that remain unresolved following any action of the disciplinary committee/superintendent may be referred in writing to the board of education. - Parents/guardians and students should understand that an effort will be made to resolve all grievances and complaints at the lowest possible level.
+The following represents the procedure to follow for a grievance or complaint: - The parent or guardian should contact the school office in order to set up a conference with the person who made the decision in question. - If the matter remains unresolved, the student or the parent or guardian may bring that matter before the principal. - Complaints that remain unresolved following any action of the disciplinary committee/superintendent may be referred in writing to the board of education. - Parents/guardians and students should understand that an effort will be made to resolve all grievances and complaints at the lowest possible level.
 School officials will be more than glad to listen to concerns; if profanity is used by parents or guardians or if out of control behavior is demonstrated by the parents or guardians, the school will not hesitate to consider legal action.
 (1972 Education Amendments, Title IX; CFR Part 86; 1964 Civil Rights Act, Title VI; 1973 Rehabilitation Act, Section 504; 45 CFR Part 84.)